TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/Index.rst

          .. container:: card-body

             The PSR-14 :ref:`BeforeModuleCreationEvent` allows extension authors
-            to manipulate the module configuration, before it is used to create and register the module.
+            to manipulate the module configuration before it is used to create and register the module.